Valuable Canadian Pennies

 Canada 1967 Doubled Die Obverse Cent

-To commemorate Canada’s Centennial, there was finally released a new iteration of the coin with an image of a rock dove replacing the conventional maple leaf in 1967.
+To commemorate the country’s centennial, a new iteration of the Canadian centennial penny with an image of a rock dove replacing the conventional maple leaf in 1967 was released.
 However, if we refer to a more distinctive option, this should be a rare doubled die obverse version, in which Queen Elizabeth II's portrait doubles because the design was struck incorrectly.

-Even though standard 1967 cents are widely available, the Canadian penny value of those with the doubling error can refer to higher prices (especially, when in higher grades).
+Even though standard 1967 cents are widely available, the value of those with doubling Canadian penny errors can refer to higher prices (especially when in higher grades).

 A picture of the Canada 1967 Doubled Die Obverse Cent, featuring Queen Elizabeth II’s portrait with a noticeable doubling on the obverse and a rock dove design on the reverse.